404-Page-Found/New-Tab/docs/README.en.md

 ## 🚀 Quick Start
 1. Download the released source code
-2. Open the `New-Tab.html` file
+2. Open the `New-Tab.html` file using a browser
+3. Copy the path at the top
+4. Paste them into the Start-up page path and the home page path in the browser settings
-3. Start using your personalized new tab
+5. Start using your personalised new tab

 ## 🖼️ Screenshots
 | Feature | Preview |